KaylaK1/chat-fb-rn/README.md

-# Chat App with Firebase and React Native
+# One to One Chat App with Firebase and React Native

-This is from a tutorial at: https://blog.jscrambler.com/build-a-chat-app-with-firebase-and-react-native

-The chat is a component written in typescript: https://github.com/FaridSafi/react-native-gifted-chat
+Refactored the roomnames to a unique ID shared between only two users.